Resettlement/renewal from abroad

 How long will it take?

-After your declaration, you will be notified by mail within 4 weeks.
+After you have submitted your tax return, you will receive a message by post within 4 weeks.